 - 1. Why does Chung want to be transferred? - 2.
 What reason does Chung have for deciding to transfer? - 3.
 What kind of an employee is Chung? - 4.
-How does Greg try to make Chung feel better? - 5.
-What can business leaders do to motivate employees and encourage them to perform on a day-to-day basis?
+How does Greg try to make Chung feel better?

 Present Simple and Present Continuous